Alaska Seafood Processor Upgrades to Puma-Crete Urethane Flooring

 A Solid Foundation for Success

 Unisea’s floors are among its most hardworking assets.
 Every day, their floors are subjected to heavy forklift and foot traffic, and loads weigh as much as 4,000 pounds each.
 Unisea Project supervisor Art Aliment commented; “We’d say that flooring is a very big concern in a food processing plant,” he added.
 “It’s important to have a floor that’s durable, non-skid, sanitary and easy to maintain.”

-The PUMA-CRETE® which E P Floors used is ideal flooring for a busy plant like Unisea.
+The PUMA-CRETE® which E P Floors used is ideal flooring for a busy plant like Unisea and for abrasion resistance.
 It helps create a safer and healthier work environment by reducing slips and falls, and provides a surface that actively works to fight germs and bacteria.
 The concrete urethane mortar flooring is also available with a seamless cove base, which may also transitions over concrete curbs

 Right Flooring Choices

-In selecting the right flooring solution for a food processing plant, Jobson suggests looking at all variables—budget, potential downtime, temperature, traffic loads and degree of slip resistance required—before making a final decision.
+In selecting the right flooring solution and flooring supplies for a food processing plant, Jobson suggests looking at all variables—budget, potential downtime, temperature, traffic loads and degree of slip resistance required—before making a final decision.